PhasecoreX/docker-ut2004-server/README.md

 - `COMPRESS_DIR` (default is empty) - If you want to compress all of your server files to set up a redirect download server, set this environment variable to a directory (such as `/compressed`).
 Then, have a volume mount to that directory to access the compressed files.
 Any file not found in that folder will be compressed there.
 - `SERVER_START_EXTRAS` (default is empty) - If you need to add any other parameters to the server launch command, put them in this variable.
 For example to use UT2Vote, you need to set this to `?Mutator=UT2Vote61.UT2VoteX`
 - `SERVER_START_COMMAND` (default is `DM-Antalus?game=xGame.xDeathMatch`) - If you need to change the actual server start command (for instance, to change the first gametype and map), set this variable.
-- `SKIP_INSTALL` (default is empty) - If you don't want to download/update your server files, set this to `1`.
+- `SKIP_INSTALL` (default is empty) - If you don't want to download/update your server files, set this to `true`.
 I assume you know what you're doing.
 Maybe manually installing your own server to the `/data/server` folder or something?
 I don't know.

 ## A Note On Downloading the Server
 All of the official server downloads hosted in variaous locations all had issues, such as incorrect filename casing (leading to duplicated non-patched files on Linux), the UWeb and CSS problems, or some archives extracting incorrectly.
 I have taken the time to compile the server, both bonus packs, and the latest patches (which patch the bonus packs, hence why they were included) and made a nice compressed archive.
 However, I can't host a ~750MB file myself, due to residential bandwith caps and upload speeds.
 If for some reason my chosen host does not work (link is too popular), let me know and I will update the installer.